microshare/microshare.github.io/docs/2/admin/admin-management/ms-admin.md

 {% include image.html url="/assets/img/cards/app-card.png" description="Banner" width="200" %}

 For applications, these are shared within the identity.
 So each application that you create on the different identities will be visible to all users of the same identity.
-Except on the Microshare® Default identity which is particular.
+Except on the Microshare® default identity which is particular.

 On the other hand, seeing the applications does not mean that they will work because it is necessary to have shared the data correctly with the users of the identity, for these applications to be able to use the data.